 Thus saying, please don’t give up on necessary protective gear in favour of your thermoregulation!
 Protection should be used where it is needed but should leave areas which are not prone to impact.
 So gear should be selected specifically to the requirements of a certain sport and maybe even the position played.
 Sometimes even rule changes can help reduce layers.
 So instead of using spine protectors in a full-contact sport where engaging in the back is not allowed, penalizing hits to the back stricter is beneficial in several ways.
 Additionally, when training outdoors, light-coloured clothes can reduce heat radiating from the sun.

-In the second part of this blog, we will share some skin temperature observations we collected from various skaters with and without STEAKS® Contact Wear.
-So stay tuned for more to come!
-If you want to make sure to not miss out, sign up for our mailing list or follow us on social media.
+In the second part of this blog, we share some skin temperature observations we collected from various skaters with and without STEAKS® Contact Wear.
+Get answers to the question: Does STEAKS® Contact Wear heat up your body?

 About the author: